Gypsy Lore Society: History

 The Society had ceased to function during World War I. Robert Andrew Scott Macfie had set it up again round 1906 and John Sampson was its president of 1915.
 The Romani scholar Dora Esther Yates supported the society's revival in 1922 and she became its de facto secretary although this did not happen formally until 1932.

+Since 1989 it has been headquartered in the United States.
+Its goals include promotion of the study of Roma, Gypsies and Travellers.
+Gypsy Lore Society publications include journal Romani Studies continuing Journal of the Gypsy Lore Society and Newsletter of the Gypsy Lore Society.
+The biannual journal, Romani Studies, concerned with disseminating accurate information aimed at increasing understanding of these cultures in their diverse forms.
+The Journal of the Gypsy Lore Society appeared in four series, starting in July 1888.
+The Society's archives are held at the University of Liverpool.

+The Gypsy and Traveller cultures represented include those traditionally known as Roma, Sinti, Calé, Romnichels, Ludar, Irish Travellers, Scottish Travellers and others.

 The Society also sponsors programmes and conferences.
 The North American chapter of the Society established the Victor Weybright Archives of Gypsy Studies in 1978, specialising in recent scholarly work on Gypsy, Traveller and related studies.
 This research collection is now housed at the University of Michigan.

 The president of the Gypsy Lore Society from 2012 to 2020 was Elena Marushiakova.
 From 2020 the president of the Gypsy Lore Society is Tatiana Podolinska.